-Did you realise that hundreds of thousands of Irishmen would have participated in the American Civil War?
-You can now find those fighting Irish in over six million Civil War records recently released online by Findmypast.
+Hundreds of thousands of Irishmen participated in the American Civil War.
+You can now find those fighting Irish in over six million Civil War records released online by Findmypast.

 Quick facts on Irish-Americans in the Civil War:

 - The first 2 casualties of the Civil War were Irish – Private Daniel Hough from Tipperary and Private Edward Galway from Cork